ManyCoding/imdb-parser/README.md

 # imdb-parser
-This is a simple script to read movies' titles and years from CSV, get their rating from IMDB through OMDB API, and write down the list, sorted by rating
+This is a simple script to read movies' titles and years from CSV, get their rating from IMDB through OMDB API, and write down the list, sorted by rating.
+Parallelizing is done through Celluloid

 ## Dependencies